bradymiller/bradymiller.github.io/todo/index.md

 1. Sherwin prior auth form (pending issue by Rod).

 ### OpenEMR Project Admin
-1. Need to add --link to the rsync command for demo scripts; note demos may of died after doing this, so need to do trial first)
-1. For packages also need to figure out if need to deal with links in composer bin (like the --link issue in demos)
-1. For composer, research if will need to use --copy-links rather than --link to ensure vendor/bin softlinks work on windows(copy-links copies the actual file rathe than the link to the file)(also need to ensure --link doesn't break anything since it may of broken the demo scripts).
 1. Upgrade wiki (mediawiki) to most recent version.

 ### OEMR Organization